Biden to split frozen Afghan funds for 9/11 victims, relief

 “The humanitarian community did not choose the government, but that is no excuse to punish the people, and there is a middle course — to help the Afghan people without embracing the new government,” Miliband said.

-Associated Press writers Kathy Gannon in Kabul, Afghanistan, and Eric Tucker and Ellen Knickmeyer in Washington contributed reporting.
+Gannon reported from Kabul, Afghanistan.
+Associated Press writers Eric Tucker and Ellen Knickmeyer in Washington contributed reporting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.